Selling Photos Guide

 Gifts and Goodies

-- Batter your social media account with your best pics, let folk know you are available, and tell’em how to get in touch.
+- Batter your social networking account with your best pics, let folk know you are available, and tell’em how to get in touch.
 Get cheeky and take alternative promo shots for brands, then label them to get noticed.

 Bonus Tips for Aspiring Photographers

 - Carry your camera anyplace — and not just when you are doing something or going somewhere special.
 Loads of businesses and brands are after photos of everyday life and often it is the simple things that make the best pics — think streets, food (street food?) , facial expressions, family, pets, sports… anything!

 - Back-up your best pics (or some you would hate to lose): keep copies on an external drive or in cloud storage (Dropbox gives you 2GB of space for free).

 - Once you start getting sales, get to grips with tax and the freelancing fundamentals.
 It will save you stress in the long term, and can save you money on your tax invoice.